PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_10.md

-The issue with the `dispatch_to_series` function is that it is not handling the multiplication of a DataFrame and a Series of dtype `timedelta64[ns]` correctly, resulting in a `TypeError: unsupported operand type(s) for mul: 'numpy.ndarray' and 'NaTType'` error.

-The problem lies in the section of code that handles the case when `right` is a Series and `axis` is not "columns".
-We need to modify the function `column_op` to correctly handle this case.
+The bug in the function `dispatch_to_series` seems to be causing issues when it comes to handling the multiplication of a DataFrame and a Series containing timedelta data, specifically the 'NaT' (Not a Time) values.
+To fix this bug, we need to update the logic in the function to handle the presence of 'NaT' values appropriately during the multiplication operation.

 Here's the corrected version of the `dispatch_to_series` function: